 Orthopedics Today—April 8, 2013

-“Over the last decade, the incidence of ulnar collateral ligament (UCL) tears has dramatically increased in the adolescent population due to widespread participation in overhead sports such as baseball,” David W. Altchek, MD, senior author and co-chief of Sports Medicine and Shoulder Service at Hospital for Special Surgery, stated in a press release.
+“Over the last decade, the incidence of ulnar collateral ligament (UCL) tears has dramatically increased in the adolescent population due to widespread participation in overhead sports such as baseball,” David W. Altchek, MD, senior author and co-chief of Sports Medicine Service at Hospital for Special Surgery, stated in a press release.

 The docking technique involves splitting muscles rather than detaching and reattaching them, which also avoids the ulnar nerve and requires fewer drill holes in the humerus, reducing fracture risk, according to the release.